wp-plugins/google/readme.txt

 2. Unzip the file into a folder on your hard drive
 3. Upload the `/wpmu-dev-plusone/` folder to the `/wp-content/plugins/` folder on your site
 4. On regular WordPress installs - visit Plugins and Activate the plugin.
 For WordPress Multisite installs - Activate it blog-by-blog, or visit Network Admin -> Plugins and Network Activate the plugin.
+5. BuddyPress must be installed for the BuddyPress options to appear on the settings page.

 = To Set Up And Configure Google +1 =
 *  You can find <a href='http://premium.wpmudev.org/project/google-1/installation/'>in-depth setup and usage instructions with screenshots here &raquo;</a>